swapnilparekh/swapnilparekh.github.io/_posts/2018-6-17-Crypto-economics.md

 I have intentionally refrained from using buzzwords like blockchain and crypto-currency, in order to broaden the scope of the article to all token-based crypto-networks in general.

 This article has been titled v1 since several other articles will follow as my personal knowledge grows and the field advances.

+### References:
+1) The Price and Value of Governance by Joel Monegro- Youtube
+2) Token-Curated Registries - Mike Goldin - Medium